What to consider when selecting the right fire risk assessor for your hotel!

 - Ask whether they provide your annual review – you must review your fire risk assessment every 12 months or if there are structural changes in your hotel.
 As a hotel manager/ owner you already have a lot to remember, so ask whether your risk assessor will send you a reminder when your review is due to take this hassle away.

 We hope you have found this blog useful.
-If you would like to discuss your fire risk assessment requirements within your hotel or how we can assist further please contact us at email@example.com , call 03300 417 170 option1 or speak to our team on our livechat facility.
+If you would like to discuss your fire risk assessment requirements within your hotel or how we can assist further please contact us at firstname.lastname@example.org or call 03300 417 170.